The Hollywood Revue

 The Hollywood Revue of 1929, or simply The Hollywood Revue, is a 1929 American pre-Code musical comedy film released by Metro-Goldwyn-Mayer.
 It was the studio's second feature-length musical, and one of their earliest sound films.
 Produced by Harry Rapf and Irving Thalberg and directed by Charles Reisner, it features nearly all of MGM's stars in a two-hour revue that includes three segments in Technicolor.
 The masters of ceremonies are Conrad Nagel and Jack Benny.

 At the 2nd Academy Awards, the film received a Best Picture nomination (its sole nomination) but lost to another Irving Thalberg MGM production, The Broadway Melody.

+As a film published in 1929, it entered the public domain on January 1, 2025.